 “Coming to find you,” Stiles says finally, like that should be obvious.
 “Let’s go for a run, Derek.
 I need to chase something, feel flesh tearing under my skin, you know?
 Run off this crazy day energy, just toss my head back and howl.”

 The words sing straight into Derek’s soul, set his wolf whining to rise up and answer the challenge.
-He’s never even run with his own betas in all the time he’s had them, all their attentions focused on heavy training, warding off threats, and hanging together by a thread.
+It's been so long since he's just run.
+He’s never gone with his own betas in all the time he’s had them, all their attention focused on heavy training, warding off threats, and hanging together by a thread.

 He’s nodding before he realizes it.